-It is surprising how often candidates write beautiful essays but do not answer the question.
-Instead of writing what you want to show off, answer the question.
-While thinking a bit outside of the box and considering the why behind an essay prompt is advised, first and foremost you must answer the question.
+This seems like a no-brainer, but many candidates write beautiful essays that do not answer the essay question.
+Instead of writing what you want to show off, answer the question (or make sure that what you want to show off answers the question!).
+While we do advise thinking a bit outside of the box and considering the why behind an essay prompt (what are they really trying to get at?) first and foremost you must answer the question.

 2) Write authentically